jianfjin/crewai_demo/marketing_research_swarm/README_LANGGRAPH_DASHBOARD.md

 ## 🎮 Using the Dashboard

+### New: Context Quality Panel
+- After a successful optimized run, open the "🧠 Context Quality" tab to inspect per-agent quality metrics (pre vs post)
+- Metrics include poisoning, distraction, confusion, clash, and size estimates
+- A compact Context Quality summary appears in the header with the average total risk pre vs post (lower is better)

 ### 1. **Configure Analysis**
 - Select analysis type (comprehensive, ROI-focused, etc.)
 - Choose agents to include